 U.S. Citizenship and Immigration Services

-Previously, Rodríguez was county attorney for Montgomery County, Maryland from 2007 to 2010.
-He was a principal at Ober, Kaler, Grimes & Shriver in Washington, D.C. from 2001 to 2007.
-He served in the United States Attorney’s Office for the Western District of Pennsylvania from 1997 to 2001, first as chief of the White Collar Crimes Section from 1998 to 1999 and then as first assistant U.S. Attorney until his departure.
+Rodríguez was county attorney for Montgomery County, Maryland, from 2007 to 2010.
+He was a principal at Ober, Kaler, Grimes & Shriver in Washington, D.C., from 2001 to 2007.
+He served in the U.S. Attorney’s Office for the Western District of Pennsylvania from 1997 to 2001, first as chief of the White Collar Crimes Section from 1998 to 1999 and then as first assistant U.S. Attorney.

 - León Rodríguez

 - November 4, 2016